omerhakim/Twitter_Classification/README.md

 I did some reaserch regarding the most common words in each group, and later used porter stemming for the vocabulry.
 <img src = "./mode_5/images/image5.png">
-in later stage I chose all the words which appear more than 14 times in every group and created my final list of 9639 features.
+in later stage I chose all the words which appear more than 14 times in every group and created my final list of 9639 features and export it to json files.
 <img src = "./mode_5/images/image6.png">
 a
 <img src = "./mode_5/images/image7.png">